 Preparing the next generation for public leadership

 Based in the College of Social and Behavioral Sciences, UMass Women into Leadership (UWiL) is a competitive leadership training and professional development program that seeks to prepare more students from the state’s flagship, public university for public leadership after graduation.
 By introducing these students to public leaders and providing opportunities for them to see first-hand the benefits of public service, UWiL provides models and pathways into leadership – all while helping to address the gender gap in politics and creating a pipeline from public education into public service.

-Designed to provide hands-on training and practical preparation for a career in public leadership, UWiL is organized around four central components:
+Designed to provide hands-on training and practical preparation for a career in politics, government and public leadership, UWiL is organized around four central components:

 - Leadership training through workshops and professional development activities,